-Greece is home to some of the world’s most beautiful and intriguing landmarks, making it a popular travel destination.
+Greece is home to some of the world’s most beautiful landmarks.
+This makes it a popular travel destination.
 Another 16 World Heritage Sites are being considered by UNESCO.

-Island hopping in the Greek Islands is popular, but requires some study since there are various island groups to choose from, including the Cyclades, Dodacannese, Saronic islands, Sporades islands, Northern Aegean islands, and Crete.
+Island hopping in the Greek Islands is popular but requires some study since there are various island groups to choose from, including the Cyclades, Dodecanese, Saronic islands, Sporades islands, Northern Aegean islands, and Crete.

-While some islands are ideal for couples, some are better suited for families, and several are ideal for lone travelers as well.
+Some islands are ideal for couples.
+Others are better for families.
+Several are also ideal for lone travelers.

-In addition to Athens, the mainland has some wonderful sights, including as Delphi and Olympia, as well as Meteora and Mt Athos, all of which are natural wonders.
-The Peloponnese is gaining in popularity as a vacation destination since it is considered by many to be a true representation of Greece.
+Athens is on the mainland.
+It has some great sights.
+These include Delphi and Olympia, as well as Meteora and Mt Athos.
+All these are natural wonders.
+The Peloponnese is getting popular as a vacation spot.
+Many consider it a true slice of Greece.